Top Misconceptions about Medicaid Irrevocable Trusts

 Remember there is no obligation for the child to give back the money so in the event of a non-cooperative child the Donor reserves the right to change the beneficiaries of the trust during his or her lifetime, as mentioned above.
 In other words you retain the power to effectively eliminate or threaten to eliminate the non-cooperative child as a beneficiary upon your death.
 This power generally provides significant control to the donor over the assets in the trust and effectively keeps the children cooperating.

 Finally, this transaction will also not create any gift tax implications as long as the gift does not exceed 14,000 dollars per year per person as this is known as the present interest exclusion amount.
 In other words, you can give 14,000 dollars away per person per year without paying any gift tax and there is also no requirement to file a gift tax return.
-In the event you needed to get more than this amount out of the trust you currently have a $5,250,000 dollar gift tax exclusion that you can eat into and still not pay any gift taxes.
-Remember, if the gifts are under the $14,000 present interest exclusion amount mentioned above this will not eat into the $5,250,000 gift tax exemption amount at all.
+In the event you needed to get more than this amount out of the trust you currently have a $5,340,000 dollar gift tax exclusion that you can eat into and still not pay any gift taxes.
+Remember, if the gifts are under the $14,000 present interest exclusion amount mentioned above this will not eat into the $5,340,000 gift tax exemption amount at all.
+However, if your gift exceeds this exclusion amount then a gift tax return will need to be filed even though there may be no gift tax due.
 Finally, there are no income taxes due to either the giver or the recipient when gifts are made.

 “I’ll have to sell everything in my portfolio before I can make a transfer to an irrevocable trust.
 I don’t’ want to pay all those taxes.”